-Professors: Jennings, Nylander, Routman Associate Professors: Barton, Bonta, Green (Chair) Assistant Professors: Fadiga-Stewart, Guidry Meikle-Yaw, Mitra Instructors: P. Logan, A.S.
-Sanders Part-time Instructors: Buford, Hein, Murrah (662) 846-4065
+Professors: Davis, Jennings, Nylander, Routman Associate Professors: Barton, Bonta, Green Assistant Professors: Boschert, Fadiga-Stewart, Glenn, Westmoreland Meikle-Yaw (Interim Chair), Mitra Instructors: Lamb, Logan, Sanders (662) 846-4065

 The objectives of the Division of Social Sciences are to provide for the intellectual, cultural, and professional development of students desiring a career in teaching, criminal justice, or one of the subfields of social science, or preparation for graduate or professional study.
 It also aims to serve students majoring in other academic areas by introducing them to the various areas of social science.